 This is the longest and yet the most adventurous day of Everest Base Camp- Cho-La Pass – Gokyo Trek.
 You wake up very early to hike at Kalapatthar before sunrise.
 The views of a mountain range from Kalapatthar look magical with the hues of red and orange sunrise.
 The entire sky looks glorious as we capture stunning photos.
 Kalapatthar (translates to black rock in Nepali) is itself a small peak of 5,545 meters.
 This is the highest point of our journey.

 After Kalapatthar, we start moving to the Dzonglha.
 The trail on this section of the trek is also challenging with gigantic rocks and boulders.
 Dzoglha is a few miles downward of Gorakshep.
 Here are only a few tea houses for our night’s stay.

 Day 10: Trek to Thangnak Via Chola La Pass (5,330 meters)

 Walking Hours: 6-7 hrs

 Today’s long walk to Gokyo Valley by the Cho La Pass is the most difficult day of Everest Base Camp- Cho-La Pass – Gokyo Trek.
 We shall start today’s trek early in the morning.
 After breakfast, we leave Dzonglha and move further north to Cho La Pass.
 We climb over the rocky trail at first and then switch to the icy track.
-We might need to use the crampons, and gaiters to climb the slippery path of Dzonglha.
+We might need to use crampons, and gaiters to climb the slippery path of Dzonglha.
 As we reach the top, we can witness the beauty of towering mountains, and the snow-capped hills.
 The colorful prayer flags make the surroundings even more exciting.
-We start to see the glacial lakes of Gokyo at the hilltop.
+We start to see the glacial lakes of Gokyo on the hilltop.

 Now, walking on the snow-covered trail, we shall reach Thangnak.
 Walk slowly on the rocky path with the help of your guide.